Maltese vs Lhasa Apso: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Maltese and Lhasa Apso reveals practical lifestyle differences.
 Maltese's Toy (4-7 lbs) frame and low-moderate (30 minutes daily) energy demands require specific caloric targeting, while Lhasa Apso's Small (12-18 lbs) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Maltese's health profile (Dental Issues, Joint Issues) may necessitate prescription or limited-ingredient diets, while Lhasa Apso's predispositions (Orthopedic Conditions, Other Health Concerns) have their own dietary implications.
+Maltese's health profile (Dental Issues, Joint Issues) may necessitate prescription or limited-ingredient diets, while Lhasa Apso's predispositions (orthopedic problems such as ligament injuries and other genetic predispositions) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements